osmium-org/libdogma/README.md

 Credits
 -------

-libdogma is released under the GNU General Public License, version 3 (or later).
+libdogma is released under the GNU Affero General Public License, version 3 (or later).
 You can see the full license text in the `COPYING` file.

 For the full list of libdogma contributors, see the `CREDITS` file.